Will Alves: International career

-Born in England, Alves is of Portuguese descent.
-In February 2022 he represented the England under-17 team against Scotland.
+In February 2022 Alves represented the England under-17 team against Scotland.

-On 21 September 2022, Alves made his England U18 debut as a substitute during a 1–0 win over Netherlands at the Pinatar Arena.
+On 21 September 2022, he made his England U18 debut as a substitute during a 1–0 win over Netherlands at the Pinatar Arena.

 On 7 June 2024, Alves made a goalscoring debut for the England U20s during a 2-1 win over Sweden at Stadion ŠRC Sesvete.

 Personal life

+Born in England, Alves is of Portuguese descent.
 In 2018, while he was a Year 9 pupil at Brookvale Groby Learning Campus, Alves won the MOTD "Can You Kick It" competition to find the UK's best young technical freestyle footballer.